 Liabilities: A company’s debts or financial obligations incurred during business operations.

 Net income (NI): A company’s total earnings, also called net profit.

 Profit and loss statement (P&L): A financial statement that is used to summarize a company’s performance and financial position by reviewing revenues, costs and expenses during a specific time.

 Return on investment (ROI): A measure used to evaluate the financial performance relative to the amount of money that was invested.

-Do not let these terms get to your head, contact Accounting Services Ltd to help you with your accounting needs.
-For a personalised quote contact Ms Charlene Sciberras on firstname.lastname@example.org.
+Do not let these terms get to your head, contact Accounting Services to help you with your accounting needs.
+Details about services related to accountancy can be found here.
+For a personalised quote contact us on email@example.com.